D2-mods/The-Workshop-Kitpack/README.md

 #### HLA traps/songs:
 - The Crow Hunter and Powder Keg kits need specific handling of HLA traps and songs.
-- Currently, this mod accounts for Rogue Rabalancing hlas.
+- Currently, this mod accounts for Rogue Rebalancing hlas.
 - If you know of any others, let me know and I can add it.
 - Only abilities gained by the base class are relevant for this.